-System extensions are a category of software that works in the background to extend the functionality of your Mac.
-Some apps install kernel extensions, which are a kind of system extension that work using older methods that aren't as secure or reliable as modern alternatives.
+System extensions work in the background to extend the functionality of your Mac.
+Some apps install kernel extensions, or kexts – a kind of system extension that works using older methods that aren't as secure or reliable as modern alternatives.
 Your Mac identifies these as legacy system extensions.

-Legacy system extensions and the apps that rely on them continue to work today.
-But now is a good time to contact the developer to learn whether an updated version of their software is available or planned.
-The developer can also explain how to remove or disable the extension, and the consequences of doing so.
+If necessary, please contact the developer to find out whether an updated version of their software is available or planned.
+They may also be able to explain how to remove or disable the extension, and the consequences of doing so.

 Technical details for developers are available in Deprecated Kernel Extensions and System Extension Alternatives.